roopsBee/mern-boiler/README.md

 -add animation to delete button
 -add animation on delete list
+-add clickaway on delete list button

 -clear/reset add item form after submit

--on add item form make enter, add item not start new line
+-on add item form - make enter/return key add an item not start a new line